haiwera-silk-cd/magento-devdocs/guides/v2.0/extension-dev-guide/cache/partial-caching/database-caching.md

 		rm -rf <your Magento install dir>/var/cache/* <your Magento install dir>/var/page_cache/* <your Magento install dir>/var/di/* <your Magento install dir>/var/generation/*

-3. In a web browser, go to any cacheable page (such as the {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %} front door page).
+3. In a web browser, go to any cacheable page (such as the {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}网站前台{% endglossarytooltip %} front door page).

 	If exceptions display, verify `di.xml` syntax and try again.
 (To see exceptions in the browser, you must <a href="{{ page.baseurl }}/config-guide/cli/config-cli-subcommands-mode.html#change-to-developer-mode">enable developer mode</a>.)
 4. Enter the following commands: